 - Interior remodeling involving any change or modification/addition to framing or the mechanical, plumbing, or electric system (including service upgrades)

 - Lawn sprinkler / irrigation systems

 - Porches and decks

-- Concrete or flatwork (Including steps, porches, patios) - call for verification of proposed work
+- Most concrete or flatwork (including steps, porches, patios) - call for clarificaiton

 - Swimming pools, hot tubs and spas

 - Windows (new and replacement)